Lemonpill/dockerized-gateway/README.md

 ## Authentication
-1. Use POST /auth/users to create a user
+1. Use POST /auth/users to create a user ({"username": string, "password": string})
-2. Send your credentials over to POST /auth/token in order to generate a JWT
+2. Send your credentials ({"username": string, "password": string}) over to POST /auth/token in order to generate a JWT
 3. Include `Authorization: Bearer {your_token}` in your request headers